-To ensure all children make good progress from their starting point by building on children’s prior learning and gaps in understanding are swiftly closed.
-There is a clear progression of knowledge and skills across the school in each subject that ensures teachers pitch lessons and next steps securely and enables secure and robust assessments.
+-To ensure all children make good progress from their starting point by building on children’s prior learning and gaps in understanding being swiftly closed.
+There is a clear progression of knowledge and skills across the school in each subject that ensures teachers pitch lessons and next steps accurately and enables secure and robust assessments.

 Topic based learning

 Topics are National Curriculum based using our tailored progression of skills documents to ensure pitch and expectations are high and build on previous learning.
 They are also planned with the Stopsley curriculum in mind to ensure that children are empowered to utilise and develop their newly acquired skills and knowledge in real contexts that are both exciting and inspiring and enable children to become #changemakers

 Below is our long term curriculum map which shows the topics the children will be learning through as they progress through each year group and the main subject focus of the topic.

 Cultural Capital is a term used to describe ‘the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.’
 (OFSTED, School inspection handbook November 2019, no. 190017).